ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.

-From the client's perspective, an Http3Transport session is established when the client receives a 200 response.
+From the client's perspective, a WebTransport session is established when the client receives a 200 response.
 From the server's perspective, a session is established once it sends a 200 response.
 Both endpoints MUST NOT open any streams or send any datagrams on a given session before that session is established.
-Http3Transport does not support 0-RTT.
+WebTransport over HTTP/3 does not support 0-RTT.

 ## Limiting the Number of Simultaneous Sessions

-From the flow control perspective, Http3Transport sessions count against the stream flow control just like regular HTTP requests, since they are established via an HTTP CONNECT request.
+From the flow control perspective, WebTransport sessions count against the stream flow control just like regular HTTP requests, since they are established via an HTTP CONNECT request.
 This document does not make any effort to introduce a separate flow control mechanism for sessions, nor to separate HTTP